Homemade Sauerkraut – Making your own sauerkraut is possible to do at home.

 Once done, I simply transferred the kraut into clean quart canning jars and put into the fridge.
-I decided not to can the kraut.
+I decided not to seal the kraut in jars.
 You can, and it will keep for a long time in your pantry, but heating it kills all the probiotics that naturally occur in homemade sauerkraut.

 The only problem…I have 8 quarts of sauerkraut in my fridge!
 I’m not certain how quickly we can eat all that kraut!

 My husband says the sauerkraut is great.
 And I must admit, I do like it!
 There is a nice crunch to the cabbage still and a tang from the fermentation.

 I eat it as a small side salad.
 I’m still not certain I could slather a hot dog with sauerkraut, but I definitely don’t make faces at this delicious homemade sauerkraut!

 - Dried Pears